|

 - Market

-but which the manufacture desires to show the aircraft to
+the manufacture desires to show the aircraft to potential customers.

 -

-Lght Sport- a new type specifically for the E-LSAs discussed
+Lght Sport- created specifically for the E-LSAs discussed above.

 - Special